 REF COMMITTEE DECISIONS/DUTIES DELEGATED BY THE BOARD TO COMMITTEES suspend them; and The Committee shall monitor compliance with Standing Financial Instructions through receipt of waivers for all variations SFI 18.1 Nominations and Remuneration Committee The Committee shall be responsible for the following duties: 1.
-Nominations: • To regularly review the structure, size and composition (including skills, knowledge, experience and diversity) required of the Board and make recommendations with regard to changes; • To oversee and review the Trust's talent management strategy ensuring this supports effective and robust succession planning including both internal identification and development of talent and external environment scanning; • To give full consideration to and make plans for succession planning for the Chief Executive, Executive Directors and specified Senior Officers, taking into account the challenges and opportunities facing the Trust and the skills and expertise needed, in particular on the Board in future; • Before advertising a position, to evaluate the balance of skills, knowledge, experience and diversity on the Board and in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment; • To oversee the Board recruitment process including the identification and nomination for appointment candidates to fill posts within its remit using open advertising or the use of external advisers to facilitate the search; consider candidates from a wide range of backgrounds and consider candidates from a wide range of backgrounds and consider candidates on merit against objective criteria; • To consider any matter relating to the continuation in office of the Chief Executive, Executive, Executive Director or specified Senior Officers, including suspension or termination of service as an employee of the Trust; and • To decide and review the remuneration of the Chief Executive, Executive Directors and specified Senior Officers on locally determined pay.
-This advice will include all aspects of salary (including any performance-related elements/bonuses), provisions for other benefits including pensions and cars, as well as arrangements for termination of employment and other contractual terms. • t to ensure that the basis for employment of the Chief Executive, Executive Directors and specified Senior Officers is set out in properly constructed written contracts of employment To ensure that Board of Directors emoluments are
+Nominations: • To regularly review the structure, size and composition (including skills, knowledge, experience and diversity) required of the Board and make recommendations with regard to changes; • To oversee and review the Trust's talent management strategy ensuring this supports effective and robust succession planning including both internal identification and development of talent and external environment scanning; • To give full consideration to and make plans for succession planning for the Chief Executive, Executive Directors and specified Senior Officers, taking into account the challenges and opportunities facing the Trust and the skills and expertise needed, in particular on the Board in future; • Before advertising a position, to evaluate the balance of skills, knowledge, experience and diversity on the Board and in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment; • To oversee the Board recruitment process including the identification and nomination for appointment candidates to fill posts within its remit using open advertising or the use of external advisers to facilitate the search; consider candidates from a wide range of backgrounds and consider candidates on merit against objective criteria; • To consider any matter relating to the continuation in office of the Chief Executive, Executive Director or specified Senior Officers, including suspension or termination of service as an employee of the Trust; and • To consider the engagement or involvement of any suitably qualified third party or advisers to assist with any aspects of its responsibilities.
+2. Remuneration: • To decide and review the remuneration of the Chief Executive, Executive Directors and specified Senior Officers on locally determined pay.
+This advice will include all aspects of salary (including any performance-related elements/bonuses), provisions for other benefits including pensions l To ensure that Board of Directors emoluments are